Know that the speed of sound in air is approximately 330-350 m/s

 Objective: Know that the speed of sound in air is approximately 330-350 m/s

-This section focuses on the speed at which sound travels through air.
-Understanding the speed of sound is crucial for explaining phenomena like echoes and the perception of sound in different environments.
+This section focuses on the properties of sound waves, with a particular emphasis on the speed at which sound travels through air.
+Understanding the speed of sound is fundamental to comprehending phenomena like echoes and the perception of sound.

 Speed of Sound in Air

-• Echoes: The time it takes for sound to travel to an object and back determines whether we hear an echo.
+• Echoes: The time it takes for sound to travel to an object and back determines when we hear an echo.